 |Registration Place||Sydney New South Wales|

-Richard Thomas Murray was probably a widower when he migrated to Australia in 1833.
-A daughter Bridget died in Limerick, Ireland, however another daughter Margaret Louise Murray, migrated to Australia in 1833, and married Patrick Harnett.
-Margaret Louise Harnett was sadly widowed in Sydney in September 1844, and she was left with a large family to care for.
-Hopefully Margaret was left with a pension, as her husband was the Surgeon General of Australia, and was held in high esteem.
+Richard Thomas Murray was a widower when he migrated to Australia in 1833.
+A daughter Bridget Murray had died in Limerick, Ireland, however, another daughter Margaret Louise Murray, migrated to Australia in 1833 and married Patrick Harnett.
+Margaret Louise Harnett was sadly widowed in Sydney in September 1844 and she was left with a large family to care for.
+Hopefully Margaret was left with a pension, as her husband was the Surgeon General of Australia and was held in high esteem.
 Following Patrick and Margaret Harnett’s records and newspaper clippings is the death notice for Bridget Murray, Richard Thomas Murray’s younger daughter, who died in Ireland.

 Gwendoline Wilson in her book, Murray of Yarralumla, claims that Richard Thomas Murray arrived in the Colony of New South Wales in 1834 with his daughter Margaret.
 This date coincided at the same time that Anna Maria Bunn’s husband George Bunn died unexpectedly.
 Wilson writes that Anna Maria was still “stupefied with shock” when her Irish family arrived shortly after her bereavement.
 Gwendoline Wilson states these travellers as Richard Murray, his daughter Margaret Louise, later to marry Patrick Harnett, and his niece Catherine “Kate” Murray, the daughter of Richard’s brother Thomas Murray, who later married John Savery Rodd.
 Wilson also says that Kate Murray and Anna Maria Bunn were already good friends.
 This spurred me onto further research to try and find the shipping record for the arrival of the Murray family to Sydney.
 Firstly I found this shipping record for Dr Patrick Harnett, aboard the Sophia.